asntech/biasaway/docs/webapp.rst

 Example result page and QC plots
 =================================

 BiasAway provides quality control (QC) plots and metrics to assess the similarity of the mono- and di-nucleotide, and length distributions for the foreground and background sequences.
-Specifically, four plots are provided to visualize how similar the foreground and background sequences are when considering.
+Specifically, four plots are provided to visualize how similar the foreground and background sequences are when considering
 (2) their distributions of %GC content using density plots, (2) their dinucleotide contents considering all IUPAC nucleotides using a heatmap, (3) their dinucleotide contents considering adenine, cytosine, guanine, and thymine nucleotides using a heatmap, and